 Hailing from Iceland, Lucy in Blue channels the 70s progressive rock vibe of Pink Floyd, Van Der Graaf Generator and Camel so effortlessly authentic that it’s almost hard to believe that this eponymous album was released last December!

-Background Red Bazar formed in 2007 with Andy Wilson on guitar, Paul Comerie on Drums and Mick Wilson on bass and keyboards.
+Red Bazar formed in 2007 with Andy Wilson on guitar, Paul Comerie on Drums and Mick Wilson on bass and keyboards.
 The trio released their debut album in 2008, Connections which was an instrumental album.
 It was very well received by the prog world and excellent reviews from around the world.
 The use of more keyboards in subsequent recordings made it difficult for the band to play live as Mick was juggling between keyboards and bass, so the band took the decision to find a keyboard player.
 After a long search and many auditions, along came Gary Marsh.
 Since then, the band have continued to write material, but wanted to try something different.
 This resulted in a collaboration with vocalist Peter Jones, for the new album Tales from the Bookcase.

 Nicolas Godin is a French electronic musician best known for being half of the music duo Air.
 Contrepoint is Godin’s debut solo album and is said to be heavily influenced by the works of JS Bach.
 Intriguingly, Godin’s solo album comes close on the heels of the new release from Starwalker (which features Godin’s erstwhile Air partner, Jean-Benoit Dunckel)